Kairi Sane: Damage CTRL (2023–2025)

-Kabuki Warriors reunion (2025–present)
+Kabuki Warriors reunion and departure (2025–2026)

 On the May 19 episode of Raw, Sane made her return, where she failed to qualify for the Money in the Bank ladder match.
 On the following episode of Raw, Sane defeated Liv Morgan, marking her first televised singles victory in WWE since July 2020.
 On the July 7 episode of Raw, the Kabuki Warriors reunited after Asuka came to the aid of Sane from an attack by WWE Women's Tag Team Champions Raquel Rodriguez and Roxanne Perez.
 At Evolution, the Kabuki Warriors competed in a fatal four-way tag team match for the tag titles but they did not win.
 On the September 22 episode of Raw, after weeks of tension between Asuka, Iyo Sky and Rhea Ripley, both Sane and Asuka attacked Ripley and Sky, thus turning heel.
 At Crown Jewel on October 11, Sane and Asuka faced Sky and Ripley in a losing effort.
 On the November 10 episode of Raw, Sane and Asuka defeated Alexa Bliss and Charlotte Flair to win the WWE Women’s Tag Team Championship for the third time.
+At Survivor Series: WarGames on November 29, Sane along with Asuka, Nia Jax, Lash Legend and Becky Lynch lost to Ripley, Sky, Bliss, Flair and AJ Lee in a WarGames match.

+On the January 5, 2026 episode of Raw, Sane and Asuka lost the titles to Ripley and Sky, ending their third reign at 56 days.
+At the Royal Rumble on January 31, Sane entered the match at number 28 eliminating Asuka before being eliminated by Iyo Sky.
+On April 20 on the Raw after WrestleMania 42, The Kabuki Warriors lost another match to Ripley and Sky in what would be Sane's last match in WWE.
+Four days later on April 24, it was reported that Sane was released by WWE.